-In connection with the spin-off, TripAdvisor expects to enter into a new credit agreement providing for a senior revolving credit facility with a borrowing capacity of \$200 million and a term of five years, as well as a five-year, \$400 million senior term loan to TripAdvisor Holdings, LLC.
+In connection with the spin-off, TripAdvisor expects to enter into a new revolving credit facility with a borrowing capacity of \$200 million and a term of five years.
+In addition, TripAdvisor expects to enter into a five-year, \$400 million term loan.

 Prior to the spin-off, TripAdvisor expects to transfer to Expedia all cash in excess of \$165 million and all intercompany receivable and payable balances will be extinguished.
-Historically, the cash TripAdvisor generates has been sufficient to fund its working capital and capital expenditure requirements both domestically and outside the United States, after giving effect to its permanent reinvestment strategy in the United Kingdom.
+Historically, the cash TripAdvisor generates has been sufficient to fund its working capital and capital expenditure requirements.
 Subsequent to the spin-off, TripAdvisor expects to fund its ongoing working capital needs, capital expenditure requirements and the growth of its business through cash flows from operations and the new revolving credit facility.